JKorf/Binance.Net/README.md

 	client.UnsubscribeFromStream(successDepth.Data);
 }
 ```

-Private socket endpoints can be unsubscribed using the specific methods `client.UnsubscribeFromAccountUpdateStream` and `client.UnsubscribeFromOrderUpdateStream`.

 Additionaly, all sockets can be closed with the `UnsubscribeAllStreams` method.
 Beware that when a client is disposed the sockets are automatically disposed.
 This means that if the code is no longer in the using statement the eventhandler won't fire anymore.
 To prevent this from happening make sure the code doesn't leave the using statement or don't use the socket client in a using statement:
 ```C#